 After five minutes, call the class back into a circle and teach them how to take their pulse.
-Have them experiment, count the pulse at their neck, wrist, temple or chest for ten seconds.
-Instruct them not to use their thumb to take their pulse since its beat will confuse their count.
+Have them experiment, count the pulse at their neck, wrist, temple or chest for ten seconds -- while using a stopwatch.
+Demonstrate the proper use of the stopwatch.
+Instruct students not to use their thumb to take their pulse since its beat will confuse their count.
 Have them multiply their 10-second count by six to roughly calculate their number of heartbeats per minute.